cryptobotanist/vr-booru/README.md

 npm start
 ```

+## Requirements
+WebVR now requires an HTTPS connection, so you need an SSL cert.
+Run ```openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365``` to
+generate key and cert files and configure the passphrase in the config file.

 Point your browser to ```localhost:8080``` to select some tags and click the first
 image that you want to view in the viewer endpoints.